Odatas/Habit-Hero/README.md

    ```

 4. **Running the Application**
-   Command to start the application:
+   Run the application:
    ```bash
    python orchestrator.py
    ```

-## Launching the Application

-After installing the dependencies, you can start the application by running the orchestrator.py script.

 ### Dummy Data for Testing

-Habit Hero comes with a script `savefile_adder` that you can use to generate dummy data.
+Habit Hero comes with a script `savefile_adder.py` that you can use to generate dummy data.
 This is particularly useful for testing purposes, allowing you to see how the application performs with various data sets.
-To use this feature, run the `savefile_adder` script after you've set up the application.
+To use this feature, run the `savefile_adder.py` script after you've set up the application before you run the application.

 ## Usage